9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 We use the same method as before to create typed pointers for the `PCREExtra` structure, and a `newtype` to represent flags passed at regex execution time.
-This lets us ensure users don\'t pass compile time flags incorrectly at regex runtime.
+This lets us ensure users don't pass compile time flags incorrectly at regex runtime.

 ### Extracting information about the pattern